fullon-labs/fullon/tests/performance_tests/README.md

 The `launch_generators.py` support script provides a means to easily calculate and spawn the number of transaction generator instances to generate a given target TPS, distributing generation load between the instances in a fair manner such that the aggregate load meets the requested test load.

-The `log_reader.py` support script is used primarily to analyze `nodeos` log files to glean information about generated blocks and transactions within those blocks after a test has concluded.
+The `log_reader.py` support script is used primarily to analyze `gaxnod` log files to glean information about generated blocks and transactions within those blocks after a test has concluded.
 This information is used to produce the performance test report.

 ## Prerequisites